MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508MultiSandbox.rst

 Run the Sandboxed Application on the STM32F7508-DK Discovery kit
 ----------------------------------------------------------------

-The Multi-Sandbox Firmware embeds a server that listens for Sandboxed Applications deployment commands.
+The Multi-Sandbox Executable embeds a server that listens for Sandboxed Applications deployment commands.

 The :guilabel:`MyApplication` project can be deployed on the STM32F7508-DK Discovery kit using the ``Local Deploy tool``.
 This tool will deploy the application on the STM32F7508-DK Discovery kit through your local network.